spack/spack/lib/spack/docs/packaging_guide.rst

 Version ranges in Spack are *inclusive*, so ``2.4:2.6`` means any version greater than or equal to ``2.4`` and up to and including any ``2.6.x``.

-Note that while Python is versioned with three digis, like ``2.4.0``, we can omit the trailing digits if we only care about the initial ones.
+Note that while Python is versioned with three digits, like ``2.4.0``, we can omit the trailing digits if we only care about the initial ones.
 For example, the version ``2.4.0`` will get matched by the spec ``@2.4:2.6``.